furthestgoose/furthestgoose/README.md

 <h1 align="center">Hi 👋, I'm Adam</h1>
 <h3 align="center">A Student Developer from the UK</h3>

-- 🔭 I recently finished working on [A IOS to-do list app](https://github.com/furthestgoose/To-Do-app)
+- 🔭 I recently finished working on [an IOS to-do list app](https://github.com/furthestgoose/To-Do-app)

-- 🌱 I’m currently getting better at **Swift and SwiftUI**
+- 🌱 I’m currently learning more about **Swift and SwiftUI**

 - 📫 How to reach me **adamby20@gmail.com**